 Mitchell says the supercomputing cluster allows students to experience research opportunities ordinarily only found at major research institutions, including using supercomputing tools to work on their own research.

 “Often students think that computer science or coding can be intimidating, but having this computer cluster is an amazing resource and really helps students to scaffold those skills,” Mitchell says.
 “It shows them that it’s not scary, but really exciting, to be working with your own data and getting results from samples students collected and analyzed.
 That’s a really big reward for them.”

 Dr. Mckenzie West, assistant professor of mathematics, also sees the possibilities in using the supercomputing cluster.
 For example, she hopes to use the supercomputing cluster in her computational number theory course, allowing her students to compute properties of large numbers and solve difficult equations.

 High-resolution images also are a key in the biomedical field, Ma says.
-The Bose cluster creates yet another opportunity for UW-Eau Claire faculty and students to collaborate with its partner Mayo Clinic Health System physicians and others.
+The Bose cluster creates yet another opportunity for UW-Eau Claire faculty and students to collaborate with Mayo Clinic Health System physicians and others.

 “Medical science has become increasingly data driven,” Ma says.
 “You need a lot of data to make an informed decision, a diagnosis or treatment.
 This cluster will be the perfect tool to collect those data, analyze those data and then benefit medical science.”

 Seeing UW-Eau Claire and Mayo Clinic Health System working together using the computer cluster may inspire other Chippewa Valley industries to consider how they also could benefit from the technology, Bhattacharyay says.
 Additional collaborations could help other businesses as well.